Muhammadegb1/AIEngineer2025_Bootcamp/README.md

 - **AI Engineering Projects:** Hands-on lessons for designing and building AI applications, including a data scientist interview simulator with tools like OpenAI and Streamlit.

 ---

-## Conclusion
-This course equips you with the knowledge and experience needed to excel in AI engineering and effectively apply AI to real-world problems.